nest/nestml/doc/nestml_language.rst

      g_ex [20] mV = 10mV
    end

+Here, ``g_ex`` is a vector of size 20 and all the elements of the vector are initialized to 10mV.
+Note that the vector index always starts from 0.
 Size of the vector can be a positive integer or an integer variable previously declared in either ``parameters`` or ``internals`` block.
 For example, an integer variable named ``ten`` declared in the ``parameters`` block can be used to specify the size of the vector variable ``g_ex`` as:

 .. code-block:: nestml

    state:
      g_ex [ten] mV = 10mV
+     x [12] real = 0.
    end

    parameters:
      ten integer = 10
    end

+If the size of a vector is a variable (as ``ten`` in the above example), the vector will be resized if the value of size variable changes during the simulation.
+On the other hand, the vector cannot be resized if the size is a fixed integer value.
 Vector variables can be used in expressions as an array with an index.
 For example,

 .. code-block:: nestml